 - fresh fruit

-• Cost per pack is $5 or less
+• Cost per pack is $5

 • Began in Fall 2013 providing 30 packs each week

-Open Tuesdays and Thursdays each week from 10:00 am until 12:30 pm with a hot lunch being served at 11:00 am.
-Coffee and cookies are served when doors open at 10 am.
+Normally, the Lunchroom is open Thursdays from 10 am until 12:30 with coffee and cookies served from 10 am and a hot lunch served from 11 am to 12:30.
 Friendly conversation and relaxing atmosphere are always on the menu.
 Lunch is free and open to the public.
-In 2014, over 2000 hot lunches were served.
+In 2019, approximately 150 lunches are served each month.